 Founded by Alejandra Perez Moreno and Fatima Saleh, magnet juniors, and sponsored by social science teacher, Mr. Francisco Trujillo, the Social Activism club has proven itself to be the start of something great for Bell High School.

-The Social Activism club does not focus on one sole topic, for there is just too many labels in today’s society.
-For instance, the Muslim community is labeled as terrorists because of actions they have no control over, just like homosexuals are judged because of their sexual orientation.
+The Social Activism club does not focus on one sole topic, for there are just too many labels in today’s society.

 Unfortunately for the world of social activism, it too suffers from its own stereotypes: primarily the belief that the only people who are activists are women, but that is not the case for Bell High School’s Social Activism club.
 Club members, Daniel Cardenas, Francisco Armijo and Corey Rosales believe that anyone who is aware of the oppression within society and is willing to do something to try to make a difference can be considered a social activist.